 Layers are a great way to stay warm.
 It's important to remember that it's not just the temperature outside that can make you cold, but also how you're dressed.
 You can layer up with a sweater, turtleneck, or even a scarf.

 If you want to keep your energy levels high during your shoot, take short breaks between each set.
 This will give your body time to warm up and cool down again before starting your next set.
 During the breaks you can drink a hot cup of coffee, drink warm water or snack.

 Since it's cold outside, you can carry blankets where you can cover yourselves when you take in between breaks.
 The blankets will keep you warm during the photoshoot session.

 1. Snowball Fight

 Photo by Jasper Garratt on Unsplash

-A snowball fight is an excellent way to inject humor into your photo shoot.
+A snowball fight is an excellent way to inject humor into your winter pictures.
 This is especially true if you can incorporate other elements, like a wintery setting.
 Snowball fights help break up the monotony of posing for pictures.
 You can throw snowballs at each other as you run away in order to get candid shots.

 2. Holding Hand